ersilia-os/ersilia/test/inputs/README.md

 ## Chemistry

-The molecules (drugs) considered in this files are the following (in SMILES format):
+Some tests such as test_inputs require chemical structures of molecules (drugs), which are following (in SMILES format):

 ```
 CC1C2C(CC3(C=CC(=O)C(=C3C2OC1=O)C)C)O # artemisin